nickolasburr/git-extend/README.md

 # git-extend(1)

-`git-extend` is a lightweight wrapper for Git builtins.
+`git-extend` is a lightweight wrapper utility for Git builtins.

 ## Table of Contents